phisko/kengine/README.md

 #### 2D Graphics
 * [SFMLSystem](systems/sfml/SFMLSystem.md): displays entities in an SFML render window

+    ⬆ ⚠ Doesn't compile on MinGW in Release ⚠ ⬆

 #### 3D Graphics
 * [OpenGLSystem](systems/opengl/OpenGLSystem.md): displays entities in an OpenGL render window
 * [OpenGLSpritesSystem](systems/opengl_sprites/OpenGLSpritesSystem.md): loads sprites and provides shaders to render them
 * [AssimpSystem](systems/assimp/AssimpSystem.md): loads 3D models using the assimp library, animates them and provides shaders to render them

+    ⬆ ⚠ Doesn't compile on MinGW in Debug ⚠ ⬆
 * [PolyVoxSystem](systems/polyvox/PolyVoxSystem.md): generates 3D models based on `PolyVoxComponents` and provides shaders to render them
 * [MagicaVoxelSystem](systems/polyvox/MagicaVoxelSystem.md): loads 3D models in the MagicaVoxel ".vox" format, which can then be drawn by the `PolyVoxSystem`'s shader
 * [GLFWSystem](systems/glfw/GLFWSystem.md): creates GLFW windows and handles their input